 428th Fighter Squadron - Commander Lt Col William Marshall The 428th FS "Buccaneers" is the U.S. flagged flying squadron of the Peace Carvin V program, a long-term partnership with the Republic of Singapore.
 The squadron is dedicated to the training of Singaporean aircrew in the F-15SG, the country's newest fighter platform.
 The combined efforts of this program help ensure a strong U.S. relationship with Singapore, a critical partner in the region, while helping Singapore project airpower into the next generation.

 366th Operation Support Squadron - Commander Lt Col Damon Anthony The 366th Operations Support Squadron "Pegasus" is responsible for all airfield activities and direct support to the 366th Fighter Wing's flying missions.
 The 366th OSS is a diverse squadron, consisting of 225 personnel in six unique flights: Aircrew Flight Equipment; Airfield Operations, consisting of Air Traffic Control (tower), Radar Approach Control (RAPCON), and Airfield Management; Intelligence; Current Operations, consisting of range and airspace, scheduling, flight management; Weapons and Tactics; and Weather.

-266th Range Squadron - Commander Lt Col Bill Michell The 266th RANS is an Idaho Air National Guard squadron responsible for providing quality electronic simulations of ground-based air defense threats on the Mountain Home Range Complex.
+266th Range Squadron - Commander Lt Col Scott Downey The 266th RANS is an Idaho Air National Guard squadron responsible for providing quality electronic simulations of ground-based air defense threats on the Mountain Home Range Complex.
 Cowboy control, which is a division of the 266 RANS, exercises Positive Control of Mountain Home Range Complex and Saddle Airspace and also provides Ground Control Intercept (GCI) training support.
 Cowboy Control also provides GCI instruction for Republic of Singapore students.